 Failure to meet these guidelines and rules could risk disqualification.

-Applications are due by the end of day Friday, July 17, 2020.
+Applications were due by the end of day Friday, July 16, 2021.

 11:59 PM EST is our cutoff point.